 For the 2013-14 school year, the average award for in-state students was roughly $17,489; for out-of-state students, about $19,500.
 That means that most students paid much less than you might expect for a quality education and a degree from a world-renowned institution.

-To help you begin the financial aid process, we've created an informational slide show.
-You can also refer to the 2014-15 Official Guide to Financial Aid.
+To help you begin the financial aid process, watch our informational slide show and review the 2014-15 Official Guide to Financial Aid.

 The first step is to apply for admission.
 Then to receive the most aid, including Federal Direct Stafford and Parent PLUS Loans, you need to:

 - Complete the Free Application for Federal Student Aid (FAFSA) each year.

 - Pitt-Bradford's school code is 008815 (same as University of Pittsburgh).

 - Comply with Pitt-Bradford's Satisfactory Academic Progress (SAP)

 - Not be in default on an educational loan & must not owe a repayment on an adjusted federal grant.